 In recent years, Toray Industries has focused on reorganizing its training system to further enhance the Company's human resource development.
 Management Training for Executive Candidates was created as a new program with the aim of developing senior management successors.
-Two other new programs, Management Training for General Managers and Management Training for Managers, were established in order to enhance organizational management capabilities.
+Two other new programs, management training for general managers and management training for managers, were established in order to enhance organizational management capabilities.
 At the same time, the Company has launched multiple programs to train personnel involved in digital transformation (DX) initiatives, as part of specialized field-specific training for technology and sales personnel.
-In fiscal 2022, practical skills training and discussion-based training sessions were held in-person, while lecture-based training was held online.
-For all in-person sessions, thorough measures were taken to prevent the spread of COVID-19.
-Training expenditures per employee at Toray Industries stood at 65,017 yen in fiscal 2022, compared to 58,899 yen in the previous fiscal year.
+In fiscal 2023, training expenditures per employee at Toray Industries stood at 146,300 yen, compared to 132,000 yen in the previous fiscal year.
+(Since much of the training is now being done in-house, starting in fiscal 2023 the calculation also includes costs related to in-house training.)